robmadole/jig/docs/source/pluginapi.rst

 .. code-block:: console

     $ jig plugin test -h
-    usage: jig plugin test [-h] PLUGIN
+    usage: jig plugin test [-h] [-r RANGE] PLUGIN

     positional arguments:
       plugin                Path to the plugin directory

     optional arguments:
-      -h, --help     show this help message and exit --verbose, -v  Print the input and output (stdin and stdout)
+      -h, --help            show this help message and exit --verbose, -v         Print the input and output (stdin and stdout) --range RANGE, -r RANGE
+                            Run a subset of the tests, specified like [s]..[e].
+                            Example -r 3..5 to run tests that have expectations for those changes.

 Create a plugin
 ~~~~~~~~~~~~~~~